-Nowadays every modern programming language has one or more package managers, first let's explain this.
-It's a command-line tool that allows us to add easily a software packages to a project like Tensorflow a machine learning software.
+Nowadays every modern programming language has one or more package managers, first, let's explain this.
+It's a command-line tool that allows us to add easily software packages to a project like Tensorflow a machine learning software.

 What is NPM